Matthewspear/1blankspace-macos/README.md

 * Contact search
 * Contact add and updating

+## Documentation

+Documentation can be found at [https://matthewspear.github.io/1blankspace-macos](https://matthewspear.github.io/1blankspace-macos/).

+API references are available at [http://mydigitalstructure.com/](http://mydigitalstructure.com/).

-## Licence
+## License
-1Blankspace is published under the MIT Licence.
+This project is released under the [MIT license](./LICENSE).